Protecting Wood from Fire Inside a Structure

-The chief reason to use fire retardant wood in interiors is to increase safety reducing or slowing the spread of flames and smoke to give people time to safely exit the structure during a fire.
-Interior fire retardant wood also can reduce the destruction and damage to a structure, giving fire services more time to extinguish the blaze.
+The chief reason to use fire-retardant-treated wood in interiors is to increase safety reducing or slowing the spread of flames and smoke to give people time to safely exit the structure during a fire.
+Interior fire-retardant wood also can reduce the destruction and damage to a structure, giving fire services more time to extinguish the blaze.

 Wood pressure treated with interior fire retardants are typically sold under the brand name of the retardant.
-The four retardants available today include:
+The interior retardants available today include:

 D-Blaze